bharatrajagopalan/docusaurus-docker/README.md

 ## Export to PDF

-PDF export uses the `docs-to-pdf` plugin.`scripts/pdf.sh` is provided with some pre-configured values that you can edit - contents are as below
+PDF export uses the `docs-to-pdf` plugin.`scripts/pdf.sh` is provided with some pre-configured values that you can edit - contents are as below and are triggered using the `PDF` commands in the status bar

 ```bash
 npx docs-to-pdf docusaurus \